QnnOkabayashi/qnnokabayashi.github.io/_posts/2022-9-5-Diplomat @ Google.md

 This code is completely safe since it just returns the reference that was originally passed in, but Diplomat will still generate documentation saying that this should leave a dangling pointer since `Input::extract` thinks that `self` must outlive `out`.
-Equivalent generated JavaScript bindings would just add an edge and chug along normally, consuming slightly more memory than usual.
+Equivalent generated JavaScript bindings would just hold a reference and chug along normally, consuming slightly more memory than usual.

 Ideally, we want to be able to know that the output of `Input::extract` isn't bound to `self`, but instead bound to whatever `self.data` is bound to.